purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 The BMI160 is the current go-to IMU for DIY SlimeVR.
 It is an easily available chip with decent performance and good reliability.

-It does not have a magnetometer, but external chips such as QMC5883L/HMC5883L can be used, in the same way [as with MPU](#mpuqmc5883l).
-Like any other setup with magnetometers, this is highly experimental.
-Reset times and yaw accuracy with a magnetometer will depend on your build quality and magnetic environment.

 |Reset time |Cost  |Availability|Build quality|
 |:---------:|:----:|:----------:|:-----------:|
 |10 - 20min |~$1.50|Sufficient  |Good         |